 3.2 Information about members of the public making complaints, and individuals against whom complaints are made, will be dealt with sensitively and will be kept confidential, except where the disclosure is necessary to progress the complaint or implement a decision on the complaint, or where it is required by law or in the public interest.

-6.2 – If the University Secretary & Registrar, or a direct member of his/her staff, is the subject of your complaint, address your complaint to the Vice Chancellor, who will arrange for an appropriate senior member of staff to handle the complaint.
+6.2 If the Pro Vice Chancellor Governance and Student Affairs, or a direct member of their staff, is the subject of your complaint, address your complaint to the Vice Chancellor, who will arrange for an appropriate senior member of staff to handle the complaint.

-6.3 – Upon receiving your Public Complaints Form, the University Secretary & Registrar will acknowledge receipt normally within 5 working days, and will make arrangements for your complaint to be investigated.
+6.3 Upon receiving your Public Complaints Form, the Pro Vice Chancellor Governance and Student Affairs will acknowledge receipt normally within 5 working days, and will make arrangements for your complaint to be investigated.

-6.5 – The University Secretary & Registrar will normally send a formal written response to the complaint within 20 working days.
+6.5 The Pro Vice Chancellor Governance and Student Affairs will normally send a formal written response to the complaint within 20 working days.